DanielCalvoC/Web_scrapping_lyrics/README.md

 # Web scrapping: Lyrics
-Download an HTML page with links to songs.
+Use BeautifulSoup to download an HTML page with links to songs.
 Extract hyperlinks of song pages.
 Download and extract the song lyrics.
 Vectorize the text using the Bag Of Words method

 Usage
 --------